arnbme/nyckelharpa/README.md

 1. After installing the keypad DH, edit keypad devices changing Type to Centralitex Keypad, Save Device

-2. Optionally remove keypads using Centralitex driver from HSM.
+2. Remove keypads using Centralitex driver from HSM.
 In HSM section Configure Arming/Disarming/Cancel Options --> Use keypad(s) to arm/disarm: optionally remove keypads using the Centralitex driver.

 3. Add keypad to Nyckelharpa Global Settings